portrait-excited-couple-standing-outside-new-3

 Mortgage arrangement fees

 You have to pay a fee to your lender for them to set up your mortgage.
-The amount varies depending on the individual property and situation, but you’re looking at between £1,000-£2,000.
-But, this is an estimate figure.
+The amount varies depending on the individual property and situation, but you’re looking at between £1,000 and £2,000.
+But, this is an estimated figure.
 It could be much higher or lower due to your circumstances.

 Help for first time buyers: Survey costs